satishbabu0/Smart-AI-Helmet-Patent/README.md

 - Emergency notification system
 - Mobile connectivity layer
 - Smart alert mechanism
+- Rider analytics engine

 The helmet architecture diagram and detailed technical design are included within the repository documentation.

 ---

-## 📱 Mobile Application Integration
+# 📱 Mobile Application Integration

 The helmet connects wirelessly to a smartphone application that allows riders to: